liudonghua123/elpa/README.md

 - The syllables buffer: Here you mark the syllables you used for each word.
-Toggle a syllable state (used/unused) by clicking with the mouse or by hitting RET.
+Toggle a syllable state (used/unused) by clicking with the mouse or by hitting `RET`.

   Once the grid is filled, and the syllables are marked as used, the puzzle is complete and the timer (in the grid buffer) will stop, if the solution is right.

 ---